HIPAA Compliance

 - Strict Content Security Policies prevent data exfiltration

-5. Administrative Safeguards
+5. Operational Safeguards

 7. Breach Notification